-Survey feedback to test employee and manager engagement and competence with new framework Corporate vital signs for goals, learning plans
+Survey feedback to test employee and manager engagement and competence with new framework

-Other corporate vital signs of staying with organisation more than 2 years, absence targets,
+Corporate vital signs for goals, and a target of at least 50% of staff having learning plans.
+Other corporate vital signs of staying with organisation more than 2 years, absence targets.